Azure-Samples/azure-javascript-labs/2-windows-oss-terminal-wsl/README.md

 ```
 Save the changes. **Ctrl+S**

 On the Windows Terminal, select the down arrow next to the plus(+) sign as shown in this image.
-In the drop down, select: `My OSCON Profile`.
+In the drop down, select: `My Node+JS Profile`.

 ![drop down menu](./menudropdown.png)